 Friendly relationship based on modest trade and international cooperation.

 Australia's trade relationship with Nicaragua that consists of mostly of coffee imports.

-Modest trade potential based on current political environment.
+Modest trade potential based on the current political environment in Nicaragua.

 Australia and Nicaragua established diplomatic relations in 1987.

 Australia’s Ambassador to Mexico holds non-resident accreditation to Nicaragua.
 Australia has an Honorary Consul in Managua.

 Nicaragua’s Ambassador to Australia is resident in Seoul and does not have official representation in Australia.